Call us today! 416-636-6071

 In a small claims lawsuit, the owner of the bitten dog may recover her/his veterinarian and necessary medical expenses.
 In some cases, these may be as high as $10,000.00 or more.
 However, other types of damages are also available.
 Such damages may, for example, be compensation for the permanent loss of the appearance of the plaintiff’s dog.
 These damages are especially likely if the bitten dog was a successful participant in dog shows or competitions.

-Sometimes, an attack on another dog can cause physical damages to the attacked dog’s owner.
-In one case, an elderly dog owner had quite serious cuts on her palms caused by the leash when her dog pulled away during the attack.
+Sometimes, an attack on another dog can cause physical harm to the owner of the attacked dog.
+In one of our cases, an elderly dog owner had quite severe cuts on her palms caused by the leash when her dog pulled away during the attack.
 The Small Claims Court awarded a certain amount to compensate the lady for the pain and suffering resulting from this injury.
-Under some circumstances, the Small Claims Court may also award the bitten dog’s owner compensation for the troubles and inconvenience that he or she experienced while dealing with the consequences of the attack.
+Under some circumstances, the Small Claims Court may also grant the bitten dog’s owner compensation for the troubles and inconvenience that he or she experienced while dealing with the consequences of the attack.

 As a defendant in Small Claims Court, the owner of the attacking dog may argue against three elements of the claim:

-- The fact and circumstances of the attack
+1. The facts and circumstances of the attack

 The defendant can also use a defence articulated in the Dog Owners’ Liability Act.
 The Act prescribes that the court should reduce the damages awarded to the plaintiff in proportion to the degree, if any, to which the fault or negligence of the plaintiff caused or contributed to the damages.